 Our people's proficiency and skills strongly hold the foundation of our success.
-Owing to the value they bring to the organisation, the human resource teams at our operations and offices hold the onus of implementing the best human resource strategies and policies.
-Asian empowers the people by providing them opportunities across spectrums including leadership and professional development.
+Owing to the value they bring to the organization,

 To encourage excellence and better productivity, Asian's rewards are clearly and rightfully in tandem with the individual's performance.
 Employment equity is an integral component of the Company's business and human resource strategy.
-The focus is on the elimination of discrimination within the workplace, regardless of the designated profile across all occupational levels within the organisation.
+The focus is on the elimination of discrimination within the workplace, regardless of the designated profile across all occupational levels within the organization.